larsskaug/census-data-analysis/README.md

-# world-factbook
+# Census Analysis

-Analysis of World Factbook Data from the CIA
+The Census bureau is used for a wide variety of population statistics.

+This repository contains some examples.